TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 are using an older TYPO3 version in Legacy installation mode, you have two viable options:

 *   **Upgrade TYPO3 Legacy first**, then do the migration to Composer.
-This is probably easiest, as you can follow the :ref:`Legacy Upgrade guide <legacy>`, and then this guide.
+This is probably easiest, as you can follow the :ref:`Legacy Upgrade Guide <legacy>`, and then this guide.
 *   **Migrate old TYPO3 version to Composer first**, then perform the :ref:`major upgrade <major>`.
     This might cause some friction, because you have to utilize older versions of `typo3/cms-composer-installers` and dependencies like `helhum/typo3-console` or outdated